Clacton-on-Sea

-Clacton-on-Sea, often simply called Clacton, is a seaside town and resort in the county of Essex, on the east coast of England.
-It is located on the Tendring Peninsula and is the largest settlement in the Tendring District, with a population of 53,200 (2021).
-The town is situated around 77 mi northeast of London, 16 mi southeast of Colchester and 16 mi south of Harwich.
+Clacton-on-Sea, often simply called Clacton, is a coastal town in Essex, England.
+It lies on the Tendring Peninsula and is the largest settlement in the Tendring District, with a population of 53,200 in 2021.
+The town is situated around 77 mi north-east of London, 16 mi south-east of Colchester and 16 mi south of Harwich.
 The area was historically in the parish of Great Clacton.
 The development of the seaside resort began in the 1870s and was called Clacton-on-Sea to distinguish it from the older village about 1 mile inland.
-Great Clacton and Clacton-on-Sea were always administered together, forming a single urban district called Clacton between 1895 and 1974.
-The two settlements gradually merged into a single urban area during the twentieth century.

-It lies within the United Kingdom Parliament constituency of Clacton.
+Great Clacton and Clacton-on-Sea were always administered together, forming a single urban district called Clacton between 1895 and 1974; the two settlements gradually merged into a single urban area during the 20th century.
+It lies within the Parliamentary constituency of Clacton.

 Geography

-Clacton-on-Sea is located between Jaywick and Holland-on-Sea along the coastline and the original village of Great Clacton, now a suburb, to the north.
+Clacton-on-Sea is located between Jaywick and Holland-on-Sea along the coastline; the original village of Great Clacton, now a suburb, lies to the north.
 The local authority is Tendring District Council.

 It is at the south-eastern end of the A133.
 The resort of Frinton-on-Sea is nearby to the north-east.